msoulier/pelican_blog/content/2012/post10.rst

         notif.setInformativeText_(status.text)
         notifCenter.deliverNotification_(notif)

-Now, this does causes a little icon on the dock to jump up and down, so I'll need to look into that, and how to open the browser to twitter or the embedded link when the notification is clicked on, but it's a good start.
+Now, this does cause a little icon on the dock to jump up and down, so I'll need to look into that, and how to open the browser to twitter or the embedded link when the notification is clicked on, but it's a good start.